 All submissions need to be accompanied by a short biography.

-All submissions need to be in a readable Word (.doc or .docx) format.
+All submissions need to be in a readable Word (.doc or .docx) format, not PDF.

-We are looking for high-quality new fiction, narrative non-fiction and poetry.
+We are looking for high-quality new fiction, creative non-fiction and poetry.
 Please do not send: journalism, scripts or plays as these will be deleted.

 Work for the site is selected by the editorial committee.
 You should hear back within three months if your work has been selected.
 NO correspondence can be entered into regarding the decision of the editorial panel and it is the responsibility of the author to ensure that work has been submitted in the correct format and sent to the correct email address.
 We regret that we will not be able to provide feedback to individual authors.